Skip to main content

 MND is most often seen in male patients over 50 years of age but there have been many notable exceptions to this, including the scientist Stephen Hawking.

-Myasthenia gravis: this condition is an uncommon muscle disorder in which muscles tire rapidly with a very long recovery time.
+Myasthenia gravis: This condition is an uncommon disorder in which muscles tire rapidly with a very long recovery time.
 This can be so extreme that patients can't keep their eyelids lifted and speech can become slurred.

-Poisons: poisonous substances also cause muscle weakness and paralysis through their effect on nerves.
-Examples are organophosphates (used in farming and sadly as chemical weapons) and botulinum toxin (used in Botox®, both for cosmetic and for therapeutic reasons).
+Poisons: Poisonous substances can cause muscle weakness and paralysis through their effect on nerves.
+Examples are organophosphates (used in farming and as chemical weapons) and botulinum toxin (used in Botox®).
 In the case of organophosphates, the weakness and paralysis symptoms may be permanent.

 Addison's disease

-Addison's disease is a rare condition of underactivity of the adrenal gland, leading to a shortage of steroids in the blood and to abnormalities of the blood's salts.
+Addison's disease is a rare condition in which underactivity of the adrenal gland leads to a shortage of steroids in the blood and to abnormalities of the blood's salts.
 It tends to come on gradually.
 Patients can also develop unexpected tanning (pigmentation) of the skin.
 Weight loss is common but the symptoms are often vague.
 Muscle fatigue may be mild and is often an early symptom.
 The disease can be very difficult to spot and special tests are needed to confirm it.

 Other rare hormonal causes of muscle weakness include acromegaly (excessive levels of a hormone called growth hormone), underactivity of the pituitary gland (hypopituitarism) and severe vitamin D deficiency.

-• How it began and how long you have had it for.
+• How the muscle weakness began and how long it has persisted for.

 • Whether it is getting worse, getting better or staying the same.

-• What medicines or other drugs you have been taking and whether there are any muscle problems in your family.
+• What medicines or other drugs have been taken and whether there are any muscle problems in the family.

-Your doctor will need to examine you to see which muscles are affected and whether you have true or perceived muscle weakness.
-They will check to see whether your muscles are tender to touch (which suggests they are inflamed) or unusually 'fatigable'.
-They may want to watch you walk.
+An examination will assess which muscles are affected and whether it is true or perceived muscle weakness.
+It will check to see whether the muscles are tender to touch (which suggests they are inflamed) or unusually 'fatigable'.

-They will then need to test your nerves to see whether the muscles are getting the right signals to act.
-Your doctor may need to test your central nervous system, including your balance and co-ordination.
-They may need to perform blood tests to look for abnormalities of hormones, salts and blood cells.
+A doctor may need to test the central nervous system, including balance, gait and co-ordination.
+They may need to organise blood tests to look for abnormalities of hormones, salts and blood cells.

 • Nerve studies to make sure the nerves are conducting properly.